 – Ahmed Labnouj is a Middle East and North African expert.
 He works as Programme Development Officer at Interpeace et, where he is conducting a Peace Mapping exercise in different areas of Libya to understand local sources of stability and resilience to conflict.

 – Lionel Aeschlimann is Managing Partner of Mirabaud and Chief Executive Officer of Mirabaud Asset Management.
 Mirabaud is a recognised humanist bank founded in Geneva in 1819 which has now a global presence.

 – Marc Bonnet is the Head of Risk Management at Geneva International Centre for Humanitarian Demining.
 He has extensive experience in international cooperation with national authorities and non-governmental organizations in conflict, post conflict and development contexts.

-– Mireille Widmer and Nicolas Witschard are working on a Geneva neighbourhood contract, a joint commission between the city administration and residents.
+– Mireille Widmer et Nicolas Witschard are working on a Geneva neighbourhood contract, a joint commission between the city administration and residents.
 They have recognised knowledge on safety and security approaches with a focus on bridging different stakeholders to improve the livelihood of urban areas.

 – POSOSHOK, Musicians that mix the South African sounds with those of the rest of Africa and worldwide.
 The songs are in Zulu and Bafia (Cameroonian language) but also in French and English.

 For full biographies of the speakers, cliquez ici.

 Launched in 2013, the Geneva Peace Talks is an annual, public event organized on the occasion of the International Day of Peace in partnership between the United Nations Office at Geneva, the Geneva Peacebuilding Platform and Interpeace.